-- 26.1 The City will defend any actions in tort brought against any employee(s) covered by this Agreement as a result of any alleged negligence of said employee(s) arising out of and in the scope of their employment with the City unless such employee(s) acted in bad faith, with malicious purpose, or in a manner exhibiting wanton and willful disregard of human rights, safety or property. - 26.2 Whenever a City employee is sued for actions taken in the course of duty, the City will provide legal defense through the lawyer supplied by the City or its insurance carrier.
-In exceptional cases when a claim for punitive damages has been made, the City will pay reasonable fees for additional counsel selected by the employee and the City, when the City Commission has approved the hiring of additional counsel before the contract of hire is made.

-In no case will the cost of additional legal counsel be paid by the City unless prior approval is given as stated above, and in no case will the City pay punitive damages, if levied.
+ARTICLE 27 1 LIABILITY 2 27.1 The City will defend any actions in tort brought against any employee(s) covered 3 4 by this Agreement as a result of any alleged negligence of said employee(s) arising out of and in the scope of their employment with the City unless such 5 employee(s) acted in bad faith with malicious purpose or in a manner exhibiting 6 wanton and willful disregard of human rights, safety or property.
+7 8 27.2 Whenever a City employee is sued for actions taken in the course of duty, the 9 City will provide legal defense through the lawyer supplied by the City or its insurance carrier.
+In exceptional cases when a claim for punitive damages has 10 been made, the City will pay reasonable fees for additional counsel selected by 11 the employee and the City, when the City Commission has approved the hiring of 12 additional counsel before the contract of hire is made.
+In no case will the cost of 13 additional legal counsel be paid by the City unless prior approval is given as 14 stated above, and in no case will the City pay punitive damages, if levied.
+15 16 17 ARTICLE 28 HEALTH AND SAFETY 18 19 28.1 The Employer agrees that it will conform to and comply with laws as to safety and health properly required by federal, state and local law.
+The City and the 20 FOP will cooperate in the continuing objective of eliminating accidents and health 21 hazards.
+22 The City and the employees will make reasonable effort to maintain and use all 23 28.2 equipment in a safe manner.
+Police vehicles will be cleaned and serviced on a 24 regular basis.
+25

-WAGES

-- 27.1 Pay Range Adjustments, Rank Tenure based adjustments and General Increases - 27.1.A.
-Pay Range and Rank Tenure Based Adjustments

-Effective the beginning of the first full pay period in October 2022, the pay range minimum and maximum shall be increased by three percent (3%).
-In addition, employee base pay shall be adjusted as provided herein.
-Except for those with less than one and one half years of tenure, employee base pay shall be increased by one percent (1%) for each full year of tenure as a Police Lieutenant, as of October 1, 2022.
-For those with less than one and one half years of tenure as a Police Lieutenant, base pay shall be increased by two and one half percent $(2\frac{1}{2}\%)$ .

-27.1.B.
-Pay Range an General Increases

-Effective the beginning of the first full pay period in October 2023 and 2024, pay ranges shall be adjusted as provided herein.
-The percentage increase to pay ranges shall be determined in accordance with Sec.
-2-66 of the Code of Ordinances of the City of Gainesville, except that the basis shall be the July to July percentage change, provided such increase shall not be less than 1% and shall not exceed 3% in any contract year.
-Sec.
-2-66 provides that "Annual salary shall be adjusted by the August to August percent change in the Bureau of Labor Statistics Consumer Price Index (1982-84=100) all urban consumers, Southern region, All Items (CPI)."

-In addition, employee base pay shall be adjusted by the same amount and at the same time ranges are adjusted.
-In no event shall ranges or employee base pay be reduced.

-There shall be no Pay Range Adjustments, no Rank Tenure Based Adjustments and no General Increases after the expiration of this Agreement, unless and until there is a new Agreement in effect providing for such adjustments.

-- A. Effective October 1, 2022 through September 30, 2025 Merit or Performance Increases will be provided as detailed below. - B. For regular (non-probationary) employees, the review period is a one-year period from October 1 through the next September 30. - C. 1.
-Effective the beginning of the first full pay period in January 2023, employees who have completed an initial probationary period as a Lieutenant and whose overall performance rating for the prior rating period is Meets Expectations or higher shall have their base rate slotted into the pay plan in Attachment A, including any adjustments provided in 27.1, limited by the pay range maximum and by any limits provided in an individual's DROP agreement.
-Slotting shall be accomplished by ensuring the employee's pay is increased not less than one full pay step from their rate of pay prior to the adjustment.
+ARTICLE 29 1 WAGES 2 3 4 29.1 Pay Range Adjustments and General Increases Effective the beginning of the first full pay period in October 2024, 5 pay ranges covered by this agreement shall be adjusted by 6 increasing the minimum and maximum of the pay ranges by \$9,975.
+7 Additional pay range adjustments are subject to negotiations.
+This 8 9 section will be opened for negotiations beginning July 1st for years two and three of the agreement.
+In addition, employee base pay shall 10 be adjusted by the same amount and at the same time ranges are 11 adjusted.
+In no event shall ranges or employee base pay be 12 reduced.
+13 There shall be no Pay Range Adjustments or General Increases 14 after the expiration of this Agreement, unless and until there is a new 15 Agreement in effect providing for such adjustments.
+16 17 18 19 29.2 Merit or Performance Increases 20 A. Effective January 1, 2025 through September 30, 2027, Merit or 21 Performance Increases will be provided as detailed below.
+22 B. For regular (non-probationary) employees, the review period is a one-year 23 period from October 1 through the next September 30.
+24 C. 1.
+Effective the beginning of the first pay period in January 2026, 25 employees who have completed an initial probationary period and whose 26 overall performance rating for the prior rating period is Meets Expectations or 27 higher shall have their base rate increased by one step as defined by the pay 28 provided in an individual's DROP agreement.

+plan in Exhibit 1, limited by the pay range maximum and by any limits